mark-hahn/git-diff-popup/README.md

 - It supports many more versions than Git
 - It has more flexible selections with GDP than Git.
 You can select any set of lines, not just difference chunks.
-- It has naviagation arrows to travel through time.
+- It has navigation arrows to travel through time.

 **Shameless plug:**  The Atom blog called Live-Archive an *"amazing feature-packed package which provides VCR-like controls for inspecting previous versions of files and their diffing."*  Now GDP adds the simpler pop-up.